alien4cloud/alien4cloud.github.io/documentation/1.4.0/getting_started/new_getting_started.markdown

 # note:  > /dev/null 2>&1 & is just to launch it in background so just remove that if you wish to launch alien in front.
 ./alien4cloud.sh  > /dev/null 2>&1 &
 {% endhighlight %}

+#Done!!!
+That is it!
+You should now be a little bit familiar with Alien4cloud interface.
+But there is more under the skin!

+Now you can [go further into the getting started](#/documentation/1.4.0/getting_started/going_further_cfy_boot.html) to see more cool stuffs, like how to deploy on Amazon cloud.
+(Example of a cloudify manager)

+For more, take a look on the [user guide](#/documentation/1.4.0/user_guide/user_guide.html).

+If you want to understand a bit more about the concepts developed in Alien4cloud, [here you go](#/documentation/1.4.0/concepts/concepts.html), and you might want to check out for the [TOSCA usage guide](#/documentation/1.4.0/getting_started/devops_guide/dev_ops_guide.html) too.